 The draw was made using an online random number selector.
 Please phone Ted on 503533 if you have not been contacted.
 Thanks for your support.

-Confessions are not being heard until further notice.
-The Bishops have asked that, in the meantime, all should make a Perfect Act of Contrition, which means true sorrow for our sins and a resolution not to sin again when we realise how we offend God by our sinful words, deeds and omissions in contrast to the immeasurable love and mercy that He continually shows us.
-We also resolve to confess the more serious sins to a priest once confession is available again.
+Confessions are available on request.
+The Bishops have announced that, during this time, all of us can make a Perfect Act of Contrition, which means true sorrow for our sins and a resolution not to sin again when we realise how we offend God by our sinful words, deeds and omissions in contrast to the immeasurable love and mercy that He continually shows us.
+We also resolve to confess the more serious sins to a priest at confession.
 Below is a video of Pope Francis’ message in this regard.

 The following is one example of such an Act of Contrition: “My God, I am sorry for my sins with all my heart.
 In choosing to do wrong and failing to do good, I have sinned against you whom I should love above all things.
 I firmly intend, with your help, to do penance, to sin no more, and to avoid whatever leads me to sin.
 Our Saviour Jesus Christ suffered and died for us.
 In his name, my God, have mercy.”

-Mass Intentions will be offered by Fr Andy daily during a private Mass at 10am.
+Mass Intentions will be offered by Fr Andy daily during a private Mass at 10am as well as at our public masses on Wednesday, Thursday and Sunday.
 If you would like to book a particular intention then please contact the parish office.